Choosing the right Medicare plan for you

 - Days beyond 100: 100% of all costs.
 These cost are considered "long term care," and are not covered.

 Part B is the portion of Original Medicare that covers doctor visits, out-patient care.

-For 2021 the standard Part B premium is $148.50 per month (for most Beneficiaries) and is paid directly to Medicare usually through automatic deductions from SSA income, or paid quarterly (when manual payment is necessary).
+For 2022 the standard Part B premium is $170.10 per month (for most Beneficiaries) and is paid directly to Medicare usually through automatic deductions from SSA income or paid quarterly (when manual payment is necessary).
 Income Related Monthly Adjustment Amount (IRMAA) can also be added for those who earned higher incomes from two years ago.
 IRMAA, if it applies to you, is an extra charge added to your premium.
 The full Part B premium can be paid for by the State for those qualifying for the Medicare Savings Program, even if you are subject to IRMAA right now.

 - 20% Co-insurance for all approved services

-- PLUS up to 15% added (new for 2021.
+- PLUS up to 15% added (new as of 2021.
 Previous amount was 10%) to the approved bill for any providers who do not accept "assignment."
 This is what is known as Part B excess.

 Important notes: There is NO Cap for Max Out-of-Pocket expenses with Original Medicare.
 Also, we generally see the Part B excess the most, when out-patient surgery is performed.
 It can, however, become an issue in other situations and with certain providers.